mynameisjoemercer/snippets/README.md

 snippets
 ========

-A gamified search engine to be used for collecting data to assist uWaterloo research
+A gamified search engine to be used for collecting data to assist uWaterloo research.